Kat632/MS1-Rapier-Marketing/README.md

 ** **

-*   This is a four page website.
+*   This is a four page website: Home, Planning, Tactics and Contact.
 *   Each page has a site navigation bar at the top.
 *   The logo in the top left of each page will also take you back to the home page.
 *   Each page has a sticky footer with the contact details and social media icons for Rapier.
 I felt that a sticky footer was a strong and always present call-to-action.

 *   The home page has three sections: **What We Do** which briefly explains what the company does.  **Past Projects** which showcases some of the company's previous work.
 The images in this section are clickable and will open in a new tab.  **Testimonials** which has three testimonials from people the company has worked with in the  past.
 *   The home page has a Back-to-Top button because I felt it needed to for functionality.
 The page is quite long and a mouse user would have to do quite a lot of scrolls to get back to the top of the page.
 I could have made the navigation bar sticky, but I didn't want to have both the header and footer be sticky.
-Or I could have put the navigation in the footer, but I didn't want the footer to be too big.
+Alternatively, I could have put the navigation in the footer, but I didn't want the footer to be too big.

 **Responsive features**